winitzki/scall/tutorial/programming_dhall.md

 ### FM-typeclasses and their free instances

+The subset of typeclasses that can have free instances is called **FM-typeclasses** in "The Science of Functional Programming".
+The typeclasses `Semigroup`, `Monoid`, `Functor`, `Contrafunctor`, `Pointed`, `Filterable`, `ContraFilterable`, `Monad`, and `ApplicativeFunctor` are FM-typeclasses.
+All those typeclasses admit "free instances", which this chapter will implement.

 Typeclasses may describe either the properties of ordinary types (e.g., `Semigroup`, `Monoid`, `Eq`) or the properties of type constructors (e.g., `Functor`, `Monad`).
 While the general idea of a free typeclass instance applies to both kinds of typeclasses,